 vintage-inspired fashion for the modern bohemian

-We exclusively represented Johnny Was in their initial roll-out in California and Arizona.
+We exclusively represented Johnny Was in their initial roll-out in California, Arizona, and Texas.

 - Santa Monica Place, Santa Monica, CA

 - The Grove, West Hollywood, CA

 “I want this to be my house!” exclaimed a customer as she entered the intoxicating, new Johnny Was store in Santa Monica Place.
 Eli Levite’s innovative brainchild strikes a visual balance between change and tradition, modern and vintage, unrestrained and reserved.

 The lure of Johnny Was is defined by the juxtaposition of beautifully crafted, luxurious, flowing clothing and gorgeous accessories with the rough edges of the store’s handcrafted, industrial eclecticism.

 After 23 successful years as an L.A.-based wholesale manufacturer, Levite intentionally welcomes a broad customer base by including six divisions which are embraced by the modern gypsy.
 The Johnny Was Collection offers the ultimate boho chic, while JWLA represents the quintessential California surfer chic.
 The Biya Collection offers timeless, eclectic and stylish silhouettes that are bold and distinctive.
 Pete & Greta brings lifestyle basics with an edge, while 4 Love and Liberty caters to the fashion-forward sophisticate.
 3J Workshop feminizes the traditional menswear shirt with fine workmanship & fit.